How to grow gladioli

 Gladioli originate from hot, dry climates, in South Africa or Mediterranean countries.
 So they require good drainage and plenty of sun.
 For best results grow in moist, but well-drained soil, in full sun.

-Here, Monty Don demonstrates how to plant gladioli corms in a pot, to plant into the garden later:
+Here, Monty Don demonstrates how to plant gladioli bulbs in a pot, to plant into the garden later:

 How to care for gladioli